FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.1-4 Upgrade terminal firmware

-**Step2**:Go to User Peripheral Configuration->Lua Open Protocol page, upload Lua terminal open protocol, select the Lua terminal open protocol to be uploaded, and perform the upload operation.
+**Step2**:Go to Peripheral -> End-tool -> Open protocol -> Protocol configuration, select the Lua terminal open protocols to be uploaded, and perform the upload operation.

 .. important:: Before uploading the terminal protocol, you need to enter the boot mode.
 At the same time, the file name needs to start with AXLE_LUA.